Midrange Espresso Machines

 Lucca A53 by La Spaziale ($2000 US via Clive Coffee)

 In Short: A customized La Spaziale Vivaldi II.
-This is a flat profile machine but is a steam monster - it has a much steam boiler than any other machine here.
-It is unfortunately hamstrung by its rather oddball 53mm group head and large size.
+This machine has much more steam boiler volume than any other dual machine here.
+It is unfortunately hamstrung by its rather oddball 53mm group head, large size, and poor cup clearance.

 The Good: